 Fundamentals of Printed Circuit Board

 We live in a world driven by technology and use them in nearly every aspect of our daily lives.
 We tend to depend on smart electronic devices to make our lives easier, organised and better connected.
 Needless to say, all these electronic devices are designed over a Printed Circuit Board (PCB).
-Printed circuit boards were initially developed during World War II for military applications.
-Over the years, this technology was adopted by electronic manufacturers enabling them to offer cost-effective, compact, and power-efficient solutions.
+PCB Design Services is a product design process involving high-level engineering tools for board design.

 What is a PCB or printed circuit board?